-Strategic Goal 4: Rural Outreach - Develop and execute a plan for small rural gaming tribes that reviews training, technical assistance and regulations
+Strategic Goal 4: Rural Outreach - Develop and execute a plan for tribes with small and rural gaming operations that reviews training, technical assistance, and regulations

-The NIGC is focused on developing an effective rural outreach plan to reach small rural gaming tribes.
-NIGC outreach to these tribal gaming operations supports the purpose of the IGRA to protect tribal self-sufficiency and the integrity of the gaming industry.
-Small rural gaming operations provide important revenue and jobs in areas that may have no other, or limited, opportunities to grow an economy.
+The NIGC is focused on developing an effective rural outreach plan to reach tribes with small and rural gaming operations.
+NIGC outreach to these tribal gaming operations supports the purpose of IGRA to protect tribal self-sufficiency and the integrity of the gaming industry.
+Small and rural gaming operations provide important revenue and jobs in areas that may have limited opportunities to grow an economy.

-We will work to deliver a more responsive program to small rural gaming tribes.
+We will work to deliver a more responsive program to tribes with small and rural gaming operations.
 Specifically, we will focus on improving targeted services and strengthening policy development.
-This will be achieved by the following: (1) increasing engagement and outreach with small rural gaming tribes through training and technical assistance; and (2) reviewing regulations to determine whether they are overly burdensome to smaller operations.
+This will be achieved by the following: (1) increasing engagement and outreach with tribes with small and rural gaming operations through training and technical assistance; and (2) reviewing regulations to determine whether they are overly burdensome to smaller operations.

-Objective 4.1: Increase engagement and outreach through agency training and technical assistance for the unique circumstances of small rural gaming tribes.
+Objective 4.1: Increase engagement and outreach through agency training and technical assistance for the unique circumstances of tribes with small and rural gaming operations.

-NIGC training and technical assistance needs may be different for larger tribal gaming operations than for smaller rural gaming tribes.
-The NIGC will review its current data to determine whether there are regulatory issues that may be more prevalent with smaller rural gaming operations and develop and undertake new technical assistance methods and trainings that meet the needs of smaller rural gaming tribes.
-The NIGC will implement two strategies described below to achieve this objective.
+NIGC training and technical assistance needs may be different for larger tribal gaming operations than for tribes with small and rural gaming operations.
+The NIGC will review its current data to determine whether there are regulatory issues that may be more prevalent with small and rural gaming operations and develop and undertake new technical assistance methods and trainings that meet the needs of tribes with small and rural gaming operations.
+The NIGC will implement the two strategies described below to achieve this objective.

-- Support demonstration or pilot projects for improving how training and technical assistance is delivered to small rural gaming tribes; and - Review data from the Agency to determine whether new training and technical assistance can better meet the unique needs of smaller rural gaming tribes.
+- Support demonstration or pilot projects for improving how training and technical assistance is delivered to tribes with small and rural gaming operations, such as creating training to provide continuing education unit opportunities; and - Review data from the Agency to determine whether new training and technical assistance can better meet the unique needs of tribes with small and rural gaming operations.

-- Number and types of training developed for the unique circumstances of rural gaming tribes. - Number and types of technical assistance developed for the unique circumstances of rural gaming tribes.
+- Number and types of training developed for the unique circumstances of tribes with small and rural gaming operations. - Percentage improvement from the previous year shown for small gaming operations on priority concerns.